-For many patients, a simple doctor's visit can be a stressful experience.
-Are your nurses and staff attuned to the feelings and experiences of each patient?
-Do they show empathy to the stresses and anxieties your patients feel?
-Keep in mind that even common procedures are rarely routine for patients.
-After unexpected news or an uncomfortable surgery, kind words and a comforting smile can make all the difference.
+In many cases, your patients' satisfaction will come down to how they feel toward the people in your office.
+Is your staff attuned to the feelings and experiences of each patient?
+Does your staff show empathy to the stresses and anxieties your patients feel?
+For some patients, visiting the dentist can be a stressful, even terrifying, experience.
+After an uncomfortable dental procedure, kind words and a warm smile can make all the difference.

-The reality of running a medical practice is that your nurses and staff may spend as much time as you do-and in some cases, more time-with your patients.
-Often, your patients' satisfaction will come down to how they feel toward the people in your office.
-To ensure that your nurses and staff members make a positive impression, hire and train for communication skills, flexibility, empathy, and professionalism-all key traits of excellent customer care agents.
+To ensure that all of your staff members make a positive impression, hire and train for communication skills, flexibility, empathy, and professionalism-all key traits of excellent customer care agents.
 Set clear expectations and make sure your team understands that patient satisfaction is a primary factor in your evaluations of their performance.